 In fact, you may be in the segment of the population that was able to take advantage of historically low mortgage interest rates to purchase a home of your very own.
 And if that’s you, congratulations!
 Owning a home is great — and it can be extraordinarily stressful at times.

 Fortunately, you’ve come to the right place!
 At Cinch Home Services, we are dedicated to helping you be the best, most prepared homeowner you can be.
-And to get 2021 off to a successful start (well, when it comes to all things home-related, at least), we’ve prepared a new-homeowner checklist.
+And to get the year off to a successful start (well, when it comes to all things home-related, at least), we’ve prepared a new-homeowner checklist.
 Keep reading to learn the tasks and home-related resolutions you need to be mindful of year-round!

 1. Don’t let your pipes freeze.